Frequently Asked Questions (FAQ)

 The sooner the better.
 Studies have shown that children who learn to read early do better in school and in life than those who do not.
 A child as young as 18 months to 2 years can learn the names and sounds of the letters in the alphabet.
 If your child can say "a sheep says baa," they can say "the o says ah."
 At 3 or 4 years of age, a child can learn to spell simple words and then to sound out words that they have spelled.
 If they can't write all the letters well yet, use magnetic letters and a cookie sheet to spell out simple words.
 At 4 or 5 years of age, a child can begin with a structured phonics program such as "Phonics Pathways," Webster's Speller, or Blend Phonics.

-I'm having a problem viewing the QuickTime movies with Internet Explorer.
+I'm having a problem with the audio in some of the QuickTime movies.
 What should I do?